-The executive committee of the PSAI has decided to name its annual book award, The Brian Farrell book prize, in honour of Prof. Farrell’s long distinguished contribution to the study of politics in Ireland both as an academic and broadcaster.
+The Executive Committee of the PSAI has decided to name its annual book award The Brian Farrell Book Prize in honour of Prof. Farrell’s long and distinguished contribution to the study of politics in Ireland both as an academic and broadcaster.

 The 2015 Brian Farrell book prize was awarded jointly to Alexander Baturo for: “Democracy, Dictatorship, and Term Limits” (2014, New Comparative Politics Series, The University of Michigan Press) and Jonathan Tonge, Maire Braniff, Thomas Hennessey, James W. McAuley, and Sophie Whiting for: “The Democratic Unionist Party: From Protest to Power” (Oxford University Press).

 The 2014 Brian Farrell book prize was awarded to Dr. Iain McMenamin of the School of Government and Law, Dublin City University for: “If Money Talks, What Does It Say?
 Corruption and Business Financing of Political Parties” published by Oxford University Press in 2013.
 The committee agreed that work represented an outstanding contribution to political research meriting this year’s book prize.

 The 2013 Brian Farrell book prize was awarded to Dr Cara Nine of the Department of Philosophy, University College Cork for her book “Global Justice and Territory” published by Oxford University Press in 2012.